nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     `reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1`

-4. Open a **new** command prompt/terminal and run "Duke.jar" with following command:
+4. Open a **new** command prompt/terminal and run "planus.jar" with following command:

     `java -jar planus.jar`

+5. **Maximise** the command prompt/terminal window to get a full display of the contents.

 5. Type a command in command prompt/terminal and press Enter to execute it.